 From helping forest farmers to providing support to entrepreneurs, Rural Action strives to help Appalachians create a just, sustainable economy.

-Rural Action encourages and creates businesses that feature a “triple bottom line” that focuses not only on prosperity but also on protecting the planet and benefitting people.
+Rural Action encourages and creates businesses that feature a “quadruple bottom line” that focuses not only on prosperity, but also on protecting the planet, benefiting people, and promoting purpose in our lives.

 The auction is a social enterprise and local food hub owned and operated by Rural Action.
 We sell and distribute fresh, local produce throughout the Mid-Ohio Valley.